Smolevich/reindexer-client/README.md

 }
 ```
 * endpoint - url of reindexer instance
-* client_config - configuration settings for api client, now it is options for guzzle client, in future versions fields can be renamed
+* client_config - guzzle configuration settings for api client, now it is options for guzzle client, in future versions fields can be renamed

 ## Example of using